 In 2014, Tin House Books reissued Pamela's debut novel, The Understory, a finalist for the Los Angeles Times Book Prize and the William Saroyan International Prize for Writing.

 Pamela is the recipient of 2015 fellowships from the Bread Loaf Writers' Conference and the Wesleyan Writers Conference, and a 2014 fellowship from the Sewanee Writers' Conference.
-She will be receiving the 2017 Maplewood (NJ) Literary Award.
+She received the fourth annual 2017 Maplewood Literary Award, previously won by Paul Auster and Dan Barry.
 Her short fiction, reviews, and essays have appeared in a wide variety of literary, cultural, and mainstream publications, including The New York Times, Vogue, Elle, Salon, Virginia Quarterly Review, Los Angeles Review of Books, Tin House, The Millions, Aeon, Chicago Review, Boston Review, New England Review, and the anthologies Visiting Hours and The House That Made Me.
 She received a Notable Essay citation in Best American Essays 2016.

-Pamela has lectured or led workshops at Tin House, Wesleyan Writers Workshop, the Word Cafe series, Centenary College, The Center for Fiction, and Siena College (upcoming), and has been a visiting writer at University of Chicago.
+Pamela has lectured or led workshops at Tin House, Wesleyan Writers Workshop, the Word Cafe series, Centenary College, The Center for Fiction, and Siena College, and has been a visiting writer at the University of Chicago.
 She is available for manuscript consultations (schedule permitting) upon request.

 "Everyone who has the good fortune to pick up one of Erens' two novels becomes a fan.
 Whether writing about teenagers at boarding school (The Virgins) or a loner at the end of his tether (The Understory), Erens has a gift for making you want to spend time in her characters' company.
 Then you want to scout her other fans to discuss your good fortune of discovering her talents."